w3c/trusted-types/README.md

     Array<DOMString> getPolicyNames();
 }
 ```
+We propose to expose a `PolicyContainer` implementation under `window.TrustedTypes`.
+The most important function exposed in a `PolicyContainer` is `createPolicy`.

 The builder function will be called with a custom `InnerPolicy`, that is later modified within the builder to define the rules of the policy.
 Note that the functions operate on strings.
 The actual type construction is provided by the private API, not exposed to the authors.

 ```